-- A certified copy of your Identity Document (ID). - A copy of your bank statement to confirm your banking details in the case of a cash withdrawal. - Original certified copy of Divorce Order (if applicable). - Annuity forms (including the financial advisor's/broker's name and contact details) or a letter stating your intention to transfer the full or part of the benefit containing the institution's contact details and policy details (if applicable). - Latest statement of home loan if applicable. - A copy of your latest utility bill (for FICA purposes).
+A certified copy of your Identity Document (ID).

+A copy of your bank statement to confirm your banking details in the case of a cash withdrawal.

+Original certified copy of Divorce Order (if applicable).

+Annuity forms (including the financial adviser's/broker's name and contact details) or a letter stating your intention to transfer the full or part of the benefit containing the institution's contact details and policy details (if applicable).

+Latest statement of home loan if applicable.

+A copy of your latest utility bill (for FICA purposes).

-If all the above requirements are met and your tax affairs are in order, your fund benefit should be paid within four weeks after confirming your date of retirement from the Scheme and supplying all relevant documentation.
+If all the above requirements are met and your tax affairs are in order, your fund benefit should be paid within four weeks after receipt of all relevant documents.

-7. HOW TO CLAIM YOUR BENEFIT IF YOU HAVE ELECTED THE DEFERRED OPTION?
+6. HOW TO CLAIM YOUR BENEFIT IF YOU HAVE ELECTED THE DEFERRED OPTION?

-Contact the Scheme Administrator, Old Mutual on 0860 455 455, alternatively you may send an email to isasa@oldmutual.com.
+Contact the Fund Administrator, Old Mutual on 0860 455 455, alternatively you may send an email to isasa@oldmutual.com.